Pregnancy Cover & Health Insurance

 It’s no secret that having a baby is expensive.
 Beyond the costs of furniture for your nursery and baby goods, the unforeseen costs of medical treatment can be substantial.
 That’s why planning well ahead and making sure you’re covered for every aspect of pregnancy is important.

 While you’ll have to pay some health cover expenses yourself, the right health cover can reduce your overall costs to a more manageable level.
-Not only that, you’ll be aware of any out-of-pocket costs and can budget accordingly.
-That means paying less for medical treatments and more on cute baby outfits!
+Not only that, you’ll be aware of any [out-of-pocket costs]out-of-pocket costs and can budget accordingly.

 As a general rule of thumb, there are three main elements of private obstetrics cover: